What Are The FHA Loan Limits For 2025?

 Where can I find my county’s FHA loan limit?

-You can find your county's FHA loan limit using a map that the FHFA maintains.
-The map outlines the state, county and corresponding FHA loan limit very clearly.
+You can find your county's FHA loan limit using a search engine maintained by the Department of Housing and Urban Development.
+This outlines the state, county and corresponding FHA loan limit very clearly.
 The limit that applies to you depends on where you live.

 What is the maximum amount you can borrow with an FHA loan?